thatcosmonaut/graphunk/README.md

 ## Defining a Graph

-There are two kinds of graphs supported by this system, directed graphs and undirected graphs.
+### Unweighted Graphs

-Graphs inherit from Hash, so you can define a graph in the same way you would define a Hash:
+Graphs are internally represented as a hash, so you can define a graph similarly to how you would define a Hash:

 ```
-UndirectedGraph[
+UndirectedGraph.new({
   'a' => ['b','c'],
   'b' => ['c', 'd', 'e'],
   'c' => ['d'],
   'd' => ['e'],
   'e' => []
-]
+})
 ```

 Each key is a string representing a vertex, and the value is a list